phoenixframework/phoenix/guides/routing.md

 ## Examining Routes

-Phoenix provides a great tool for investigating routes in an application, the mix task `phx.routes`.
+Phoenix provides a great tool for investigating routes in an application: `mix phx.routes`.

 Let's see how this works.
 Go to the root of a newly-generated Phoenix application and run `mix phx.routes`.
 You should see something like the following, generated with all routes you currently have: